 We welcome participation anywhere from 2 hours a week to full-time.

-Museum of Motherhood is a certified 501c3 non-profit established through the New York-based Motherhood Foundation Inc. The annual academic M.O.M. conference has been organized each year since 2005.
+Museum of Motherhood is a certified 501c3 non-profit established through the New York-based Motherhood Foundation Inc. and currently under operation through the MOM Art Annex a Florida registered 501c3 non-profit.
+The annual academic M.O.M. conference has been organized each year since 2005.
 Long-term goals include a fully funded, large-scale teaching and exhibition facility.
 M.O.M. is currently online after being located on the UES of Manhattan from 2011-2014.

 MOM Art Annex is located in the AEHK of St. Petersburg, Florida.
 Since 2017, the Annex promotes the MOM Mission while offering tours by appointment, classes onsite, as well as arts and research residency programs by application.

 MOM PoP Up is a traveling museum experience.
-MOM popped up as part of the Lasallian Women and Gender Resource Center in 2018 and is ongoing.
-Located at Manhattan College, New York.
+MOM popped up as part of the Lasallian Women and Gender Resource Center, 2018-2019 at Manhattan College, New York.

 ACCESS ADDITIONAL INFORMATION HERE: